Average-case Speedup for Product Formulas: Preliminary: Concentration for multivariate polynomials

-where $\indicator(\vec{i}\sim S)$ indicates the tuple $\vI=i_r,\cdots,i_1$ coincides (up to relabeling) with set $S=\{s_r,\cdots,s_1\}$. \end{cor} Intuitively, the sum over different sets $S$ exhibits a sum-of-squares behavior.
-Within each set $S$, the reordering of the polynomial is summed via a triangle inequality ($\indicator(\vec{i}\sim S) T_{\vec{i}}$), reflecting the fact we are treated the matrices $\vX_i$ by their scalar absolute bound $b_i$.
-This may seem wasteful to matrix concentration specialists but turns out to be a mild overhead for our applications. \begin{proof} By Proposition~\ref{prop:general_matrix_function},
+\end{cor} Intuitively, the sum over different sets $S$ exhibits a sum-of-squares behavior.
+Within each set $S$, the reordering of the polynomial is summed via a triangle inequality ($\sum_{\vec{i}\sim S}\labs{T_{\vec{i}}}$), reflecting the fact that we are bounding the matrices $\vX_i$ by their scalar absolute bound $b_i$.
+This may seem wasteful to matrix concentration specialists but is a mild overhead for our applications. \begin{proof} By Proposition~\ref{prop:general_matrix_function},

-In the second line, we used the expectation vanishing for $i\in S^c$ to convert to indicator.
-Lastly, use $\vertiii{\cdot}_*$ is operator ideal (Fact~\ref{fact:operator ideal}) to convert to the bounds on matrices as advertised. \end{proof}
+The second line uses the multi-linearity that the expectation vanishes for $i\in S^c$ and converts to the indicator.
+Lastly, we use that the norm $\vertiii{\cdot}_*$ is operator ideal (Fact~\ref{fact:operator ideal}) to convert to the advertised result. \end{proof}